Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 Gary Bisbee - RBC Capital Markets LLC

-Great.
-Thank you.
-Appreciate all color.
+Great, thank you.
+I appreciate all color.

 Operator